 Notifications of decisions which are provided to students in writing will include a date from which the twenty (20) working days available to lodge an appeal applies.
 The date specified will allow for time for delivery to the student of the notification.

 The PEO will investigate the matter and discuss with the student.
-If the student considers the outcome is unfair, the student may request to have the matter heard and reconsidered by the Academic Board
+If the student considers the outcome is unfair, the student may take the matter to an external body such as the Overseas Students Ombudsman.